 height of a track Add white space around a track To add white space around a track in the Analysis view or Overview , select the track name in the Tracks panel , then use the sliders in the Layout section .
-Access the options for a particular type of track Properties of the following: Right-click on a track in a view and choose Show Track Options.
-Click View > Tracks > Options or open the Tracks panel and click the Options bar (Options), then specify the track of interest by clicking on its name in the Tracks panel.
-Automatically organize tracks in the Analysis view These commands are especially useful if you are viewing a large multi-sample project with multiple tracks applied to the view.
+Access the options for a particular type of track Do either of the following: Right-click on a track in a view and choose Show Track Options.
+Click View &gt; Tracks &gt; Options or open the Tracks panel and click the Options bar ( Options ), then specify the track of interest by clicking on its name in the Tracks panel.
+Automatically organize tracks in the Analysis view Use Analysis > Order Tracks Ascending (or Descending) By > Category (or Name).
+These commands are especially useful if you are viewing a large multi-sample project with multiple tracks applied to the view.
 Sort by Name to group tracks by experiment name.
-Sort by Change the order of a selected track in a view Open a sequence row to view its track.
+Sort by Category to group tracks by track type.
+Change the order of a selected track in a view Open a sequence row to view its track.
 Then drag a track label (e.g. "Features") to the desired position among the other tracks and drop it there.
 Note that if you turn off some tracks in the Tracks panel and add them again later, they will appear in the order in which their boxes were checked.